tucats/gopackages/compiler/README.md

     import factor
     import "factor"
-    import "factor.solve"
+    import "factor.ego"

 All three of these have the same effect.
-The first assumes a file named "factor.solve" is found in the current directory.
+The first assumes a file named "factor.ego" is found in the current directory.
 The second and third examples assume the quoted string contains a file path.
-If the suffix ".solve" is not included it is assumed.
+If the suffix ".ego" is not included it is assumed.

-If the import name cannot be found in the current directory, then the compiler uses the environment variables SOLVE_PATH to form a directory path, and adds the "lib" directory to that path to locate the import.
+If the import name cannot be found in the current directory, then the compiler uses the environment variables EGO_PATH to form a directory path, and adds the "lib" directory to that path to locate the import.
-So the above statement could resolve to `/Users/cole/solve/lib/factor.solve` if the SOLVE_PATH was set to "~/solve".
+So the above statement could resolve to `/Users/cole/ego/lib/factor.ego` if the EGO_PATH was set to "~/ego".

 Finally, the `import` statement can read an entire directory of source files that all contribute to the same package.
-If the target of the import is a directory in the $SOLVE_PATH/lib location, then all the source files within that directory area read and processed as part of one package.
+If the target of the import is a directory in the $EGO_PATH/lib location, then all the source files within that directory area read and processed as part of one package.